 While it’s important for you, as a marketer, to design campaigns targeting potential new customers, it is just as important to keep your existing customers happy, too.
 Dedicate part of your time and resources to creating campaigns that increase the value of your brand for the customers you already have.

 Keep them informed and engaged by telling them more about new products and services, ongoing deals and discounts, and more.
-After all, it’s much easier to retain an existing customer than acquiring a new one from scratch.
+After all, it’s much easier to retain an existing customer than to acquire a new one from scratch.

 Your marketing ROI is closely connected to many of the above-mentioned metrics.
 The main reason you’d want to measure your ROI is to avoid spending money on marketing activities that don’t generate enough leads and essentially revenues.